Q: What does Microtrace do?

 A: Yes, we are an ISO/IEC 17025 accredited laboratory.
-We are also licensed by the DEA to handle controlled substances from Schedules I, II, III, IV, and V. Read more about our quality here.
+We are also licensed by the DEA to handle explosives (Federal Explosives License for Manufacturing including analysis) and controlled substances from Schedules I, II, III, IV, and V. Read more about our quality here.

 Q: Do you use ASTM, ISO, USP, OSAC, AATCC or other standard methods?

 A: We sit (or have sat) on numerous standard developing organizations (SDO’s) such as the forensic ASTM, NIST OSAC (formerly SWG), and the AATCC.
 When applicable or when requested by a client, we may draw from these standardized approaches.
 However, Microtrace specializes in solving questions that often fall outside the scope of these standardized methods, and in such cases, we use a fundamental application of the scientific method to develop a scientifically supportable approach to addressing our clients’ questions.